Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Theoretical background

-where $i$ labels the Cartesian axes, $\alpha$ the atoms, $R_{{\rm e};\alpha i}$ and $R_{{\rm g};\alpha i}$ are respectively the atomic positions in 5d excited and 4f ground state.
-Within such coordinate system, the harmonic ground state energy is
+where $i$ labels Cartesian axes, $\alpha$ atoms, $m_{\alpha}$ atomic masses, $R_{{\rm e};\alpha i}$ and $R_{{\rm g};\alpha i}$ are respectively atomic positions in 5d excited and 4f ground states.
+Within such coordinate system, the harmonic ground-state and excited-state energies are respectively